Js23321/Pulse/README.md

 The goal is not to optimize every minute of the day, but to create a system that is calm, consistent, and easy to return to every day.

-Small actions repeated over time create momentum.
+Small actions repeated over time create momentum and consistency.